Quinoa salad, quick and delicious!

 Quinoa (pronounced: kēnwä) is a seed from the grain family.
 It comes in red and white, organic and non, it is naturally gluten-free and high in protein.
 If you've not had quinoa before, it's a light, delicate grain.
-You might compare it to a rice, barley or couscous.
+You might compare it to a small barley or couscous.

 - 10 oz frozen bag Quinoa